iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 ## 2. Background

-The most well-known equivariance in deep learning is the translation equivariance of Convolutional Neural Networks ( CNNs) - an object in the upper left corner of an image has the same visual features as the same object in the lower right corner of an image.
+The most well-known equivariance in deep learning is the translation equivariance of Convolutional Neural Networks ( CNNs) (LeCun et al. (1989)) - an object in the upper left corner of an image has the same visual features as the same object in the lower right corner of an image.
 Convolutions are a particular layer type that exploit this property, by applying the same computation to different parts of their input.
 This leads to significantly smaller model sizes than comparable fully connected models due to the inherent weight sharing, and faster and more robust training, as data augmentation is not